Jeremy-Developer-Page/LLM_Cached_Conversation_Agent/README.en.md

   - `items`: list of objects `{ q, q_norm, a, ts }`
   - `q_norm` is the lookup key (lowercased, whitespace-normalized text).

+Important option:
+- `match_punctuation` (boolean, default: true): when true, matching requires the punctuation in the question to match exactly the stored `q_norm`; when false, punctuation is ignored for lookup comparisons.
+Note: the JSON file always preserves punctuation in `q_norm` when a question is saved — the option only affects lookup behaviour.

+Behavior when toggling:
+- When you change `match_punctuation`, the integration now safely merges entries from the previously active cache file into the newly active variant (for example, `qa_cache_true.json` ↔ `qa_cache_false.json`) so existing entries are not lost.
+- The merge and reload run under an internal I/O lock and both variant files are validated before being reloaded.
+This prevents concurrent writes or race conditions that could otherwise corrupt or overwrite the active cache.
+- Disk writes are still atomic, and the code now ensures the payload is written to the exact active file computed at save time, avoiding accidental overwrites during concurrent config changes.

 Useful notes:
 - If Ollama runs on another host/container, update the Base URL accordingly and ensure network reachability.
 - To reset the cache quickly: stop HA, remove `qa_cache.json`, start HA again: it will be regenerated.